TabbyML/tabby/clients/tabby-agent/src/prompts/provide-smart-apply-line-range.md

 {{applyCode}}
 </APPLYCODE>

-Provide only the appropriate insertion range.
+Provide only the appropriate insertion range, remembering that startLine is inclusive and endLine is exclusive.